paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/annexII_B.md

 **Model development uncertainties associated with the models for Miscellaneous items**

-The “standard” model for Miscellaneous items, as defined in {numref}`sec_misc_handbook`, has been developed based on IOR for an equivalent class of items.
+The “standard” model for {term}`Miscellaneous items <Miscellaneous item>`, as defined in {numref}`sec_misc_handbook`, has been developed based on IOR for an equivalent class of items.
 Model development uncertainties associated with this approach are listed in {numref}`method-table8-14`.
 For “non-standard” items only a general process for model development is provided and the model development uncertainties have to be assessed by the user.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'method_table8_8')" placeholder="Search table...">